jundalisay/sp/content/en/social/cycles/afghanistan.md

 This is supported by Adam Smith:

-{{< q a="Smith" c="Lectures on Jurisprudence Simplified, Part 1, Chapter 3" >}} Generally,the situation of a country, and its improvement in agriculture and trade are favourable to the introduction of a republican government.
+{{< q a="Adam Smith" c="Lectures on Jurisprudence Simplified, Part 1, Chapter 3" >}} Generally,the situation of a country, and its improvement in agriculture and trade are favourable to the introduction of a republican government.
 There is little probability that republican governments will ever be introduced into Tartary or Arabia, because their country cannot be improved.
 {{< /q >}}